28. Storm Signs

 “Ah, it’s a giant iceberg.
 It looks like real land—or an enormous aircraft carrier.”

 The rocky, icy mountains on either side of the waterway are breathtakingly beautiful, even under a sky darkening with signs of the storm.
-Driven by the strong following wind, Aomi sails so smoothly that I almost forget about the approaching storm.
+Driven by the strong following wind, Aomi sails so smoothly that I almost forget the approaching storm.

 storm in Newmayer Channel